amacaluso/Quantum-Single-Layer-Perceptron/README.md

 published in the [International Conference on Computational Science 2020, Quantum Computing track](https://www.iccs-meeting.org/iccs2020/).
 # Description

-In this work, we introduce a novel variational algorithm for quantum Single Layer Perceptron.
-Thanks to the universal approximation theorem, and given that the number of hidden neurons scales exponentially with the number of qubits, our framework opens to the possibility of approximating any function on quantum computers.
-Thus, the proposed approach produces a model with substantial descriptive power, and widens the horizon of potential applications already in the NISQ era, especially the ones related to Quantum Artificial Intelligence.
-In particular, we design a quantum circuit to perform linear combinations in superposition and discuss adaptations to classification and regression tasks.
+We introduce a novel variational algorithm for quantum Single Layer Perceptron.
+In particular, we design a quantum circuit to perform linear combinations in superposition and discuss adaptations to classification tasks.
 After this theoretical investigation, we also provide practical implementations using various simulation environments.
 Finally, we test the proposed algorithm on synthetic data exploiting both simulators and real quantum devices.